Paragraph entered by Atlantic migration, in order for SteelFirst articles to display correctly on Metal Bulletin.

 This fall was due to lower average steel selling prices, which were partly offset by higher steel shipment volumes following the restart of the No3 blast furnace at its Tubarão works, in the country’s south-eastern Espírito Santo state.

-We took a closer look at the UK market this week.
+Around the world We took a closer look at the UK market this week.
 UK demand is on the road to recovery, but growing import volumes from China and high domestic energy costs are proving challenging for domestic steelmakers and distributors.

 Meanwhile, the Mir Steel hot rolled coil mill in Newport, in south Wales, will begin rolling again by mid-October, according to management company Liberty.